About the CWCC

 If you can’t quite figure out how to play the music, check out our guitar tabs page to see if we have tabs for your song.

-Close to zero.
+Your band will probably not see any exposure by participating.
 The project’s heyday was in the mid-2000s, and we only receive a few mp3s per year at this point.
 We still get a couple of thousand downloads a year, which is actually pretty remarkable given the age of the CWCC, but it’s always been a low-profile project.
-You’d be doing this for the love of the band and maybe for a few virtual pats on the back from the diehard fans.
+You’d be doing this for the love of the band.
+Feel free to self-promote, of course.

 Because this is a fairly small nonprofit project, no. We’re not causing any huge ripples in the music industry, so the legal folks don’t really care.
 As stated before, we have the band’s permission to do this.
 And, although both Jeff and Aaron have worked for record labels, we’re not directly involved with any.